nilzeronull/unflac/README.md

 ## TODO

  * an option to format the output path in a specific way
- * detect cue sheet encoding and convert to utf8
  * copying cue, log, images over to the destination
  * clean up on errors
  * replay gain